Cetacean: Transition from land to sea

 The fossil record traces the gradual transition from terrestrial to aquatic life.
 The regression of the hind limbs allowed greater flexibility of the spine.
 This made it possible for whales to move around with the vertical tail hitting the water.
 The front legs transformed into flippers, costing them their mobility on land.

-One of the oldest members of ancient cetaceans (Archaeoceti) is Pakicetus from the Middle Eocene.
+One of the oldest members of ancient cetaceans (Archaeoceti) is Pakicetus from the Middle Eocene of Pakistan.
 This is an animal the size of a wolf, whose skeleton is known only partially.
 It had functioning legs and lived near the shore.
 This suggests the animal could still move on land.
 The long snout had carnivorous dentition.

-The transition from land to sea dates to about 49 million years ago, with the Ambulocetus ("running whale"), discovered in Pakistan.
+The transition from land to sea dates to about 49 million years ago, with the Ambulocetus ("running whale"), also discovered in Pakistan.
 It was up to 3 m long.
 The limbs of this archaeocete were leg-like, but it was already fully aquatic, indicating that a switch to a lifestyle independent from land happened extraordinarily quickly.
 The snout was elongated with overhead nostrils and eyes.
 The tail was strong and supported movement through water.
 Ambulocetus probably lived in mangroves in brackish water and fed in the riparian zone as a predator of fish and other vertebrates.

 Dating from about 45 million years ago are species such as Indocetus, Kutchicetus, Rodhocetus and Andrewsiphius, all of which were adapted to life in water.
 The hind limbs of these species were regressed and their body shapes resemble modern whales.
 Protocetidae family member Rodhocetus is considered the first to be fully aquatic.
 The body was streamlined and delicate with extended hand and foot bones.
 The merged pelvic lumbar spine was present, making it possible to support the floating movement of the tail.
 It was likely a good swimmer, but could probably move only clumsily on land, much like a modern seal.

 Marine animals

 Since the late Eocene, about 40 million years ago, cetaceans populated the subtropical oceans and no longer emerged on land.
-An example is the 18-m-long Basilosaurus, sometimes referred to as Zeuglodon.
+An example is the 18 metre long Basilosaurus, sometimes called Zeuglodon.
 The transition from land to water was completed in about 10 million years.
 The Wadi Al-Hitan ("Whale Valley") in Egypt contains numerous skeletons of Basilosaurus, as well as other marine vertebrates.